noamraph/nix-pills/pills/03-enter-environment.md

 ## Install something

 Finally something practical!
 Installation into the Nix environment is an interesting process.
-Let\'s install `hello`, a simple CLI tool which prints `Hello world` and is mainly used to test compilers and package installations.
+Let's install `hello`, a simple CLI tool which prints `Hello world` and is mainly used to test compilers and package installations.